PlummersSoftwareLLC/Primes/PrimeLaTeX/solution_1/README.md

 `prime_functions.tex` contains the actual implementation.

-`prime_numbers.tex` generates a document with the prime numbers up to 1000.

 `prime_race.tex` is the main program.

+`prime_numbers.tex` generates a document with the prime numbers up to 100'000.
+(Not 1'000'000, laying all of them out on the page is too much)

 ## How to run